MicrosoftDocs/PlayReady/Docs/Packaging/developing-a-packager.md

 6. Choose how you are going to provide the key values and key IDs to a PlayReady Server, which will then distribute the key values to PlayReady clients.

-    You can create your own PlayReady Server (requires a license from PlayReady&mdash;however no fees or royalties are collected by Microsoft for your development or use of a PlayReady Server), or you can use a PlayReady Server provided or operated by a third party.
+    You can develop your own PlayReady License Server (requires a license from PlayReady &mdash; however no fees or royalties are collected by Microsoft for your development or use of a PlayReady Server), or you can use a PlayReady Server provided or operated by a third party.
 Whether you develop your own PlayReady Server or the PlayReady Server is provided or operated by a third party, you must be able to communicate the key values and the key IDs to the server in a timely manner for the client to be able to play back your content efficiently.

-In addition, you will need to include the URL of the PlayReady Server that manages the licenses for your content in the PlayReady Header that's inserted in your content at packaging time.
+7. Choose how the clients are going to contact the PlayReady License Server to acquire the content encryption keys.
+The client apps must be aware of the PlayReady License Server URL (also known as License Acquisition URL, or LA URL) when they need to acquire a license.
+The client apps could be programmed to have that LA URL value hardcoded, or retrieve it dynamically from the server.
+If the client app doesn't have this LA URL value, it will use the LA URL value found in the content's PlayReady Header, which is the default LA URL.
+Although it is not required, it is very common for services to include a default LA URL value in the content's PLayRedy Header at packaging time.

 ## See also
 [PlayReady Test Server Content](http://test.playready.microsoft.com/)